Gold Rate Today in Pakistan – 22, 24 Carat Gold Price

 |Rs4,315

-In the global market, the precious metal witnessed an extraordinary surge of $60 in a single session, pushing international prices to $3,540 per ounce, including a $20 premium.
+In the global market, the precious metal witnessed no change and international prices stood at $3,540 per ounce, including a $20 premium.

 22Karat Gold Rate